Face Masks in the Summer of California's Discontent

 As the bus pulled up, Tahiri pulled a cloth mask from his backpack before boarding.

-Raphael Hicks, Julianna Krolak, Donna Martinez, Paul Roupe, Faith Mendoza, Cain Burdeau, Molly Quell, Nathan Solis, Martin Macias Jr., Rebekah Kearn, Dustin Manduffie, Abbie Bethea, Chris Marshall, Barbara Leonard and Bill Girdner contributed to this report.
+Courthouse News reporters Abbie Bethea, Cain Burdeau, Raphael Hicks, Bill Girdner, Rebekah Kearn, Julianna Krolak, Barbara Leonard, Martin Macias Jr., Dustin Manduffie, Chris Marshall, Donna Martinez, Faith Mendoza, Molly Quell, Paul Roupe and Nathan Solis contributed to this report.